Greenpeace: Governance

-Greenpeace consists of Greenpeace International (officially Stichting Greenpeace Council) based in Amsterdam, Netherlands, and 26 regional offices operating in 55 countries.
+Greenpeace consists of Greenpeace International (officially Stichting Greenpeace Council) based in Amsterdam, Netherlands, and 25 regional offices operating in 55 countries.
 The regional offices work largely autonomously under the supervision of Greenpeace International.
 The executive director of Greenpeace is elected by the board members of Greenpeace International.
-The current interim director of Greenpeace International is Norma Torres and the current Chair of the Board is Ayesha Imam.
-Greenpeace has a staff of 2,400 and 15,000 volunteers globally.
+The current international executive director of Greenpeace International is Mads Flarup Christensen and the current Chair of the Board is David Tong.
+Greenpeace has a staff of 2,400, and around 15,000 volunteers globally.

 Each regional office is led by a regional executive director elected by the regional board of directors.
 The regional boards also appoint a trustee to The Greenpeace International Annual General Meeting, where the trustees elect or remove the board of directors of Greenpeace International.
 The annual general meeting's role is also to discuss and decide the overall principles and strategically important issues for Greenpeace in collaboration with the trustees of regional offices and Greenpeace International board of directors.